-This piece from the Daily Maverick‘s J. Brooks Spector is the most detailed and explanatory coverage I have run across on the Egyptian charges against the international and local NGO employees.
+This piece from the Daily Maverick‘s J. Brooks Spector is the most detailed and explanatory coverage on the Egyptian charges against the international and local NGO employees.
 Do read the whole thing, but here is an excerpt:

 In theory at least, the social and political explosion of the Arab Spring should have been NED and its associated bodies’ next golden moment in the sun.
 All those regimes, previously frozen in time, now suddenly with their societies breaking out into a new, more open style of politics and freer elections should be making bountiful times for groups like the NED.
 Instead, these organisations seem to be running into a growing wave of suspicion about their ulterior motives.

 Traditionally, of course, authoritarian rulers have viewed these pro-democracy groups with deep suspicion, routinely denouncing them as meddlers or spies – and sometimes directly harassing their staffers.
 But Egypt’s move breaks new ground in announcing it wanted to try 19 Americans and several dozen others on charges that have left the Obama administration shocked and surprised – and put the major American military aid program to Egypt at risk as well.